 This is an article for serious animal lovers.
+I don’t believe there has ever been a time in history when pets have been more loved.
+Pets have their own wardrobes, bedrooms, and some companies have been begun offering fur-ternity leave.
+Many truly see pets as a member of their family.
 If you’re not in that crowd, life insurance for pet parents won’t make sense to you.

 I remember how much it cost to take care of my cats’ elderly years.
 It seemed like a lot at the time, but after Maddy and Chester died, I knew it was money well spent.
 I had the peace of mind that I gave my kitties good care.